MatthewOlaka/MontyAI/README.md

 ## Prerequisites
 What things you need to install the software and how to install them

-A compatible web browser
+A compatible web browser.
-A computer with sufficient resources to run the game
+A computer with sufficient resources to run the game.

 ## Installing
 Clone or download the repository